benspector-mls/swe-sr-1-3-exemplar-ben/README.md

 For guidance on setting up and submitting this assignment, refer to the Marcy lab School Docs How-To guide for [Working with Short Response and Coding Assignments](https://marcylabschool.gitbook.io/marcy-lab-school-docs/fullstack-curriculum/how-tos/working-with-assignments#how-to-work-on-assignments).

-## Question 1
+## Prompt 1

 Read the [findIndex documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
-When would you want to use `findIndex` instead of `indexOf`?
+Explain the difference between `findIndex` and `indexOf`.
 Provide an example to enhance your response.

 ### Response 1

 Add your response here...

-## Question 2
+## Prompt 2

 The callback that you provide to `forEach`, `filter`, or `map` will be invoked with three values:
 1. `element` - The current element being processed in the array.